jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 * Efficient propagation of changes of new routes, new set of servers, etc. as to reduce the amount of time where state is not synchronized across the network.
 The needs for the propagation solution needs to be driven by dynamic scaling and sustainability as well as other aspects, such as recovery from failures.

-* Build mechanisms to deal with dynamic changes: Plan for dynamic set of resources, and not expect to work with a fixed set of resources.
+* Build mechanisms to deal with dynamic changes: Plan for dynamic set of resources and not expect to work with a fixed set of resources.

 * Dynamic scaling requires automation in most cases, e.g., to turn on new service instances.
 See again {{I-D.pignataro-enviro-sustainability-architecture}} for a discussion of automation.